Reproducible-Science-Curriculum/rr-init/README.md

 Acknowledgements
 ----------------

 The initial file and directory structure of this project was developed by a group of participants in the Reproducible Science Curriculum Workshop, held at [NESCent] in December 2014.
-The structure heavily follows the one proposed by [Noble 2009], with a few but small modifications.
+The structure is based on, and heavily follows the one proposed by [Noble 2009], with a few but small modifications.

 [rr-init repository]: https://github.com/Reproducible-Science-Curriculum/rr-init
 [latest release]: https://github.com/Reproducible-Science-Curriculum/rr-init/releases/latest